CAU-LEI/AIGP.github.io/aigp.md

 #### Genotype Data Preprocessing

 The genotype data preprocessing module includes functions such as extracting genotype data for specified sample IDs and SNP IDs, displaying SNP missing rates and heterozygosity rates in histogram form, and genotype re-encoding.
 It provides data and acceptable file formats for downstream analysis of the program.
-Currently, ABGP supports genotype file inputs in ped, vcf, and txt formats.
+Currently, AIGP supports genotype file inputs in ped, vcf, and txt formats.
 If in ped and vcf formats, standard plink format input is required.
 If in txt format, input must follow the format below.
 Each line represents a sample, and columns represent typed SNP loci.
 There are no index columns or header rows.
 Parameter `--process_x` is used to preprocess the genotype file.

 #### Phenotype Data Preprocessing